ryancheley/djangocon-us-2025/presentation/slides/12f-before-mystery-fields.md

 ???

-And honestly - be real with me here - even the original web developer who wrote this won't remember what qrisk3_value means in six months!
+- be real with me here
+- even the original web developer
+- who wrote this
+- won't remember what qrisk3_value means in six months